 Ann Paget died in 1916 leaving £50,000 in her will.

-The fountain will be cleaned, poulticed and then dismantled, using a gantry frame and chain block.
+The fountain was cleaned, poulticed and then dismantled, using a gantry frame and chain block.
 All old plumbing was removed and new water feed pipes connected free of charge by Affinity Water.
 Stone losses were replaced, and the fountain was repointed throughout with lime mortar with the lettering 1885 gilded.
 This project was funded by HOLT and Barnet Council and completed in 2023.